hamishgibbs/rt_vis/README.md

 To contribute or suggest changes, please [open an issue](https://github.com/hamishgibbs/rt_vis/issues/new).

-The widget can be embedded in an RMarkDown document with:
+The widget can be embedded in an R Markdown document with:

 ```r
 htmltools::includeHTML('https://hamishgibbs.github.io/rt_vis/index.html')